Lalitha23/Linux-Server-congfiguration/README.md

 * public Ip: 34.210.105.100
 * SSH PORT: 2200
 # Tasks given and method for completion:
+* **Create Linux server on Amazon lightsail**
   * Start a new Ubuntu Linux server instance on Amazon Lightsail.
   * Launch Amazon Lightsail terminal
   * Visit this link and press Create new instance of Ubuntu.
   * Download the default key-pair and copy to /.ssh folder.
   * Open your terminal and type in chmod 600 ~/.ssh/key.pem
   * Now Use the command ssh -i ~/.ssh/key.pem ubuntu@34.201.114.178 to create the instance on your terminal

 * **Update all currently installed packages**
   * Find updates:sudo apt-get update